radek-drw/Portfolio/README.md

 - **SEO and Social Media Meta Tags**: The website includes SEO enhancements and meta tags for better visibility on search engines and social media platforms
 - **Webpack Configuration**: The project uses Webpack for bundling

+## Development Setup & Workflow

-## Project Structure
+### Project Structure

 This project is organized as a monorepo using `npm workspaces`.
 The root `package.json` defines two workspaces: frontend and backend.
 Each has its own `package.json` for dependency management, while all packages are installed centrally in the root `node_modules`.
 This avoids duplication and lets frontend and backend share common libraries.

 Reasons I choose monorepo: